cuthbertLab/music21/buildDoc/rst/install.rst

 displays `4` you've installed everything properly so far.

-1.1 Updating Python
+1B.
+Updating Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have already installed Python on your computer,
-launch IDLE (the Python editor) by clicking the start menu and
-clicking Run (on Windows XP or older) and typing in "IDLE" or
-(on Windows Vista and newer) typing in "IDLE" in the Search
+If you have already installed Python on your computer, launch IDLE (a Python interpreter and code editor) by clicking the start menu and clicking Run (on Windows XP or older) and typing in "IDLE" or (on Windows Vista and newer) typing in "IDLE" in the Search Programs list.
-Programs list.

 The first lines of text displayed will include a version number.
 Make sure it begins with 2.6.0 or higher, but not 3.0 or 3.1, etc.